 Since the completion of his term at the FFC, Brian has chaired a review of the Northern Territory Film Office on behalf of the Northern Territory Government.
 In 2011 he was also invited onto the Board of Screen Tasmania as the Chair.
 He was President of The Screen Producers Australia (SPA) from 2011 to 2014.

 Brian was Executive Producer on the 2015 animated film 'Blinky Bill The Movie' distributed by Studio Canal in Aust/NZ and sold worldwide by Studio 100 Media.
 His recent live action film ‘Around The Block’ starring Christina Ricci premiered at the Toronto International Film Festival in 2013.
-He is producing the animated film 'Maya The Bee 2' as a German co-production with Studio 100 in Munich.
+He is producing the animated film 'Maya The Bee 2' as a German co-production with Studio 100 in Munich and is Executive Producer on 'Angel of Mine' directed by Kim Farrant.
 With partner, Su Armstrong, he is actively in development on a number of projects with directors Vincent Ward, Claire McCarthy, and Peter Hewitt.
 His next project ‘The Personal History of Rachel DuPree’ will be co-produced with US Academy Award winning actress Viola Davis and her husband Julius Tennon.